tayfunacar00/udemy-course-info-extractor/README.md

 ## Contributions

 All contributions are welcome to this project.
-If you have any suggestions or bug reports please, please [open an issue](https://github.com/tayfunacar00/udemy-course-info-extractor/issues) or [create a pull request](https://github.com/tayfunacar00/udemy-course-info-extractor/pulls).
+If you have any suggestions or bug reports please [open an issue](https://github.com/tayfunacar00/udemy-course-info-extractor/issues).